OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

 Clean up by deleting the project.

-1. To delete the project, which deletes the namespace and all the objects we've created (including the Route) navigate to your console's landing page by clicking the **okd** icon in the top left of the console window.
+1. To delete the project, which deletes the namespace and all the objects we've created (including the Route), navigate to your console's landing page by clicking the **okd** icon in the top left of the console window.
 1. You should be returned to the start and you should see the **My Projects** panel on the right.